emissary-ingress/emissary/user-guide/docker-compose.md

 # Deploying Ambassador to Docker Compose for local development

-Docker compose is useful for local development where minikube may be undesireable.
-This guide is not intended for production deployments but it is intended to allow developers to quickly try out Ambassador features in a simple, local environment. *It is important to note that in all changes to Ambassor configuration using this method requires a restart of the Ambassador container and thus downtime.*
+Docker compose is useful for local development where minikube may be undesirable.
+This guide is not intended for production deployments but it is intended to allow developers to quickly try out Ambassador features in a simple, local environment.

+*It is important to note that any change to Ambassador's configuration using this method requires a restart of the Ambassador container and thus downtime.*

-## 1. Prerequisites
+## Prerequisites

-We assume the latest version of Docker at the time of the writing of this guide.
+We assume that you have the latest version of Docker at the time of the writing of this guide.

 ## 1. Creating a simple Docker Compose environment